PravinHaligonda/PravinHaligonda/README.md

 * Reality Distortion Fields: It’s a fancy way of saying I’m good at making the impossible seem possible.

 ### Current Projects 🌟(working)
-* Ethical AI Governance Platform: Creating AI systems that play nice (and fair) with humans.
 * Robotics Simulations with CoppeliaSim: Exploring the world of robotics—without breaking real hardware!

 ### Skills & Tools 🛠️